zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The expression “to get a wake-up call,” however, is  a little different.
 It means to experience something surprising, something shocking , or to see someone else experience something, often negative, that makes yo u think again about your own life and what you are doing with your life.
 “To  get a wake-up call” is always used to indicate that you are seeing something or r ealizing something that you didn't realize before, and now your view of the wor ld is a little different.

 I said, “I got a wake-up call.
 One of my oldest fri ends from high school died suddenly in an accident, leaving no will.”
 This did  not actually happen.
 It's just a story, but it could happen.
-Someone dies in an acci dent and doesn't leave a will, doesn't leave a legal statement saying where they w ant their property to go.
+Someone dies in an acci dent and doesn't leave a will, doesn't leave a legal statement saying where they want their property to go.
 “With no estate planning at all, his assets went in to probate and his dependents were left in limbo.”

 The word “estate” (estate) can mean a couple of dif ferent things.
 Here, it refers to all the money and things that you own when you die.
 That's your estate.
 “Estate planning” is deciding before you die what is going to happen to your things and, more importantly, how to make things easy for the p eople who you will give your things to.
 “Estate planning” could include things l ike making sure that the government doesn't take all of what you have in ord er to pay taxes, because in most places, in many places in the U.S., you have t o pay taxes to the government, especially if you have a lot of money w hen you die.